 If you own a Siberian Husky, you are very well aware of one of the things that husky owners complain about the most.
 The dog hair that they produce is almost unbelievable.
-This dog breed sheds year round no matter what climate they live in and twice a year, they "blow" their coats which will literally make their owner wonder how in the world the dog is not completely bald.
+This dog breed sheds year-round, no matter what climate they live in.
+Twice a year, they "blow" their coats, which will make their owner wonder how in the world the dog is not completely bald.

 As a husky owner for the past six years, I have come to the conclusion that dog grooming has to become a part of life.
-Daily brushing is best and once a week is the bare minimum.
-The Siberian Husky is literally a never ending shedding machine.
+Daily brushing is best, with once a week being the bare minimum.
+The Siberian Husky is literally a never-ending shedding machine.

 The husky's coat is made of two layers.
 There is the longer, outside layer that resembles any other dog's coat of this size.
 It reminds me of the German Shepard in length and texture.
 This layer performs the same duty as any other dog's coat.

 The difference in the Siberian Husky's coat is that in addition to that smooth outer layer, there is another layer of hair underneath.
 This part of their coat is what helps protect them from the extreme cold temps that they were originally bred for working in.
 This undercoat is made of fuzzy, fine hairs that are generally white or light in color and resemble cotton when the dog sheds them.
 This is also the type of hair that is shed the most.

 Trimming the hair on the feet is an optional step when grooming a Siberian Husky that will only need to be done a couple of times a year for those that choose to do it.